Otega91/sem/use-cases/use-case-2.md

 ## MAIN SUCCESS SCENARIO

-1. User requests a report listing countries by population within a specific continent.
+1. User accesses the system to retrieve a list of countries organized by population within a specific continent.
 2. System prompts the user to specify the continent.
 3. User provides the name of the continent.
-4. System retrieves population data for all countries within the specified continent.
-5. System organizes the data, sorting countries by population from largest to smallest.
-6. System generates and presents the report to the user.
+4. System presents the organized list of countries to the user for analysis.

 ## EXTENSIONS